NYSI & SSI Parents Huddle

 It was no different for Ryan.
 “After working hours, I head down to SSI.
 After training, I have dinner.
 It was tiring.
 Having a goal in mind helped me to achieve what I needed to do,” he shared.

-Summary of key topics discussed during the Huddle.
+Below is a summary of key topics discussed during the Huddle: